WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 Enroll each student in one class at a time

-When checking-out, “Help keep Zeffy free...” is optional:
+When checking-out, “Help keep Zeffy free” is optional:

-Classes: $225 per session, $450 for both Session I and II (each session is 12 days, each period is 85 minutes)
+• Session II Classes: $225 per class (12 days, each period is 85 minutes)

-Leadership Camp: $350 (9 days, each day is 3 hours)
+• Middle School Survival Camp: $350 (9 days, each day is 3 hours) ★ NEW!

-Refund Policy
+Refund policy

+• Classes are subject to cancellation due to low enrollment.
 Full refund for cancellations initiated by us.

-Contact information:
+Contact

 Email: academy@whitneyhighfoundation.org (expect a response within 24 hours)